Eldaroth/brain-dump-blog/content/post/linux/find_cmd_use.md

 ## locate

 ***Locate*** uses a previously generated database and does not search your entire filesystem.
 This also makes it really fast compared to other search commands like **find**.
 However, it also means that files deleted after the database has been updated still show up in the search.
-Also files which were created after the last update of won't be included.
+Also files which were created after the last update won't be included.
 For the first shortcoming there is a simple solution by using the **-e** option, e.g. `$ locate -e mysql`.

 The command simply outputs any matching file as a list in the command line.
 For better readability you can also pipe the output into **less**: